 Our offices are now closed.
 If you have a life-threatening emergency or urgent clinical need, please hang up and dial 911 or go to your nearest emergency department.
 For non-urgent issues, please click here for our After-Hours Frequently Asked Questions.
 If you need to request a prescription refill, please contact your pharmacy directly.
 You may also call us at 704-372-7900 to leave a general voice message or reach our after-hours answering service.

-Why Are My Allergies Worse at Night?
+Why Are Allergies Worse at Night and in the Morning?

 Today's Pollen Count